spimort/Godot-Steam-Playfab-Tutorial/README.md

 # Game client
 You will have to update the port of the lobby server to the one you actually use.

+You will also have to update the steam appid of the game client to your actual steam appid.

 ***

 Enjoy (: